mh0fmann/eco32-clfs/0_Preparations.md

 The Kernel, GCC, Binutils and musl-libc are not included here because we will obtain these directly from git.
 The ports of these packages are not present in any upstream version.
 Using the source from git will give use the opportunity to build the latest ports and prevents complex patching of existing sources.

 **NOTE:** Make sure to download the correct versions because these are confirmed to work.
-If you chose any other versions than the ones above it is at your own risk that something may not work!
+If you choose any versions other than the ones above it is at your own risk that something may not work!